stevepepple/Vibemap-Map/README.md

 ```
 App will start on port 8080 or the port that you have configured in `env.PORT`.

+There are a couple of secret keys that you need to add to the `.env` environtment variable read by React in both development and production mode.

 Build and deploy the app.

 ```bash